-In the case of the GABAa receptor, a positive allosteric modulator results in more Cl- moving into the postsynaptic neuron when GABA binds to the receptor, and a negative allosteric modulator results in less Cl- moving into the postsynaptic neuron.

-In this example, the positive allosteric modulator pentobarbital (a barbiturate) results in a larger IPSP when GABA binds to the GABAa receptor.
+In the case of the GABAa receptor, a positive allosteric modulator results in more Cl- moving into the postsynaptic neuron when GABA binds to the receptor, and a negative allosteric modulator results in less Clmoving into the postsynaptic neuron.
+In the example to the left, the positive allosteric modulator pentobarbital (a barbiturate) results in a larger IPSP when GABA binds to the GABAa receptor.